copious-world/shm-lru-aging-and-quotas/doc/internals.md

 **real tbits**: Similarly to **real cbits**, the real **tbits** are non operational **tbits** or they are the stashed **tbits** during times when the **tbits** must be stashed.

+**swappy operation**: These are operations that have the potential of swapping two member cells mapped out by real **cbits**.

 **Immobility**: All base cells are immobile, i.e. the key-value of the cell may not be swapped with another member position.
 Members may be mobile, but at times are marked as immobile during operations.
-For instance, a searches result in a found cell being marked **immobile** until the key-value of th cell are fully utilized by the calling methods.
-Some calling method will require a memory reference to the cell in order to close out operations, e.g. unstash the cell, reduce reference counts, etc.
+For instance, a searches result in a found cell being marked **immobile** until the key-value of the cell are fully utilized by the calling methods; and, these must remobilze cells before returning.
+Some calling methods will require a memory reference to the cell in order to close out operations, e.g. unstash the cell, reduce reference counts, etc.

+**base swapping**: The base may be swapped with a member when the base is being deleted.
+New elements are written into the base, while the element that was in the base is stashed and then finally reinserted via the process of reservation; this operation may be sensitive to flags that limit the start of a swappy operation. (note: cropping frees members, creating cell storage holes, and also compresses the members of a base cells by swapping cells marked for deletion to the end of the members.)

 #### Adding an Element